REQUIREMENTS / QUALIFICATONS

 Firefighters work to contain or extinguish all destructive fires in our Fire District and surrounding Fire Districts as mutual aid.
 Firefighters train to fight structure, wildland and other hazardous fires.
 Firefighters are also trained in different types of rescue and CPR.
 We encourage all of our firefighters to become dual certified.
 Firefighters can also become State certified Emergency Medical Responders (EMR) or Emergency Medical Technicians (EMT).
 This training would be conducted after firefighter training has been completed.

 Firefighters also have an opportunity to advance after firefighter training is complete.
 Firefighters continue their training to include certifications as apparatus drivers, pumper operators, and water tender operators.
-Firefighters will learn the skills necessary to operate the fire engines, brush units, rescue and water tenders to support firefighters during fire suppression operations.
+Firefighters will learn the skills necessary to operate the fire engines, brush units and water tenders to support firefighters during fire suppression operations.

 IN-DISTRICT FIREFIGHTER PROGRAM